Century Farm Family

 Continuous Family Ownership: The farm (in whole or in part) must have been in continuous family ownership.
 Title to the century property today must reside in a blood relative of the original owner, or a legally adopted child of the descendant.
 Continuous residence in the state or on the property is not required, but the title to the property must be continuous.
 An abstract of title is the best evidence of continuous family ownership.

 Only One Certificate Issued Per Property: There shall be only one certificate issued for a piece of property.
 For example, a descendant may not receive another certificate if a former owner or relative has already received a certificate for the same property.
+This certificate is 8.5x11 and fits in a standard certificate frame.

 If you have a Century Farm and the ownership information has changed, please help us update our files.